Leaflet/Leaflet/CONTRIBUTING.md

 ## Getting Involved

 Third-party patches are absolutely essential on our quest to create the best mapping library that will ever exist.
 However, they're not the only way to get involved with the development of Leaflet.
-You can help the project tremendously by discovering and [reporting bugs](#reporting-bugs), [improving documentation](#improving-documentation), helping others on the [Leaflet forum](https://groups.google.com/forum/#!forum/leaflet-js) and [GitHub issues](https://github.com/CloudMade/Leaflet/issues), and spreading the word about Leaflet among your colleagues and friends.
+You can help the project tremendously by discovering and [reporting bugs](#reporting-bugs), [improving documentation](#improving-documentation), helping others on the [Leaflet forum](https://groups.google.com/forum/#!forum/leaflet-js) and [GitHub issues](https://github.com/CloudMade/Leaflet/issues), showing your support for your favorite feature suggestions on [Leaflet UserVoice page](http://leaflet.uservoice.com), tweeting to [@LeafletJS](http://twitter.com/LeafletJS) and spreading the word about Leaflet among your colleagues and friends.

 ## Reporting Bugs